First 5 LA Early Childhood Policy Advocacy Fund (EC PAF)

 • Policy implementation and monitoring

-• Other activities that help build grassroots connections and voice for systems change by the people most impacted
+• Other activities that help build grassroots connections and elevate the voices of people most impacted

 Under First 5 LA by-laws, no funds may be used for grassroots lobbying.